deathworlders/online/content/books/deathworlders/chapter-73-the-noose.md

 Thank goodness for the Gao that he’d thrived.

 “...Yeah.
 Never easy.
 Good luck, little guy...”
 Daar said a quiet prayer.
-It would likely end in tragedy, as sixth-degrees usually did...though given that the sixth-degree birthrate had spiked dramatically in the years after the war—meaning there had been one at all, let alone *two*—they’d learned quite a lot about how to care for them.
+It would likely end in tragedy, as sixth-degrees usually did...though given that the sixth-degree birthrate had spiked dramatically in the years after the war—meaning there had been one at all, let alone *two,* they’d learned quite a lot about how to care for them.

 Naydra was even daring a little quiet optimism.
 Daar was the first sixth degree in generations to make it past early cubhood, but it would be nice for him to have a young rival, maybe someone he could mentor...